Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Alain's obsession reveals a philosophy about craftsmanship, terroir, and why quality tastes like home.

 The first time I tasted Alain Ducasse’s hot chocolate, I didn’t know how to describe its flavour; it took me by surprise.
-This was a hot chocolate made by someone who had spent a lifetime learning how to taste.
+This was a hot chocolate crafted by someone who had spent a lifetime learning how to taste.

 The taste belonged to someone who has spent years learning what a rainy season tastes like in cocoa beans, or how the steepness of a hillside changes their flavour.
-Someone who can taste whether butter was made with an electric mixer, a hand whisk or if the cows have been pasturing in a neighbouring field.
+Someone who can taste whether butter was made with an electric mixer, in a hand whisk or if the cows have been pasturing in a neighbouring field.

 I felt fortunate to have found Alain Ducasse, and I discovered him in a chocolate shop in Borough Yards, London.